We have extended the application deadline. See below.

-Dates: May 11 to June 12 for the field portion of the class in eastern Oklahoma and June 15 to July 3 for the lab portion of the class in Norman.
+Dates: May 16 to June 17 for the field portion of the class (ANTH 3930) in eastern Oklahoma and June 20 to July 8 for the lab portion of the class (ANTH 3933) in Norman.

-Eligibility: This class is open to any undergraduate students that are 18 years or older as of May 11, 2020.
-In case we receive more applications than there are spots, preferences will be given to OU students and to students who will enroll in both parts.
+Eligibility: This class is open to any undergraduate students that are 18 years or older as of May 15, 2022.
+In case we receive more applications than there are spots, preferences will be given to OU students and to students who will enroll in both the field and lab parts of the course.

 Cost: There are two main costs for this program.

 Room and Board.
-All students will be required to pay a room and board fee of $250.
-(This amount may change as we know final enrollment.).
+All students will be required to pay a room and board fee of $300.
+This amount may change somewhat as we know final enrollment, and will be finalized when acceptance notices go out.

 Skills: Students will learn to excavate archaeological sites and to recognize and interpret archaeological features.
 Students will also learn to analyze and record artifacts.
 Students will also learn to interpret the archaeology and the artifacts and to write-up the results.